kedgeproject/kedge/docs/file-reference.md

 envFrom:
 - configMapRef:
     name: <string>
+- secretRef:
+    name: <string>
 ```

 This is similar to the envFrom field in container which is added since Kubernetes
-1.6. `envFrom` is a list of references.
-Right now the only reference that is
-supported is of `configMap`.
-The `configMap` that you refer here, all the data
+1.6.
+All the data from the ConfigMaps and Secrets referred here will be populated
-from that `configMap` will be populated as `env` inside the container.
+as `env` inside the container.

-The restriction being that the `configMap` also has to be defined in the file.
+The restriction is that the ConfigMaps and Secrets also have to be defined in the
-If the `configMap` is not defined in the file under the root level field called
-`configMaps`, the tool will throw an error, since it has no way of knowing
-from where to populate the environment variables from.
+file since there is no way to get the data to be populated.

 To read more about this field from the Kubernetes upstream docs see this:
 https://kubernetes.io/docs/api-reference/v1.6/#envfromsource-v1-core